andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 any reason to look at the contravariant abstraction hierarchy.
 How would you think of this?

-Like before, we can also look through the [functor combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html) (in specific, the contravariant section) and find:
+Like before, we could also look through the [functor combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html) (in specific, the contravariant section) and find: